fhaive/Curated-and-harmonised-transcriptomics-datasets-of-interstitial-lung-disease-patients/README.md

 ###Explanations for the codes###

 The raw data files of RNA-seq (.fastq) files have been downloaded from European Nucleotide Archive (ENA) and the raw data files DNA microarray (.CEL and .txt files) were retrieved from GEO using GEOquery.
+The meta-data curation was performed with ESPERANTO software: https://github.com/fhaive/esperanto.
+The normalization and DEG-analysis of the microarray datasets was performed with eUTOPIA softwre https://github.com/Greco-Lab/eUTOPIA.

 The pipeline goes in the following order below.